codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 your `php.ini`.

 Here we will also be using [Poedit] to create translation files.
-You will probably find it in your system's package manager; it is available for Unix, Mac, and Windows, and can be [downloaded for free on their website][poedit_download] as well.
+You will probably find it in your system's package manager; it is available for Unix, macOS, and Windows, and can be [downloaded for free on their website][poedit_download] as well.

 ### Structure